BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/generalized-civicbase-requirements.md

 ## 7. Future Considerations

-CosmicSyncCore should consider:
+CivicBase should consider:
 - Supporting federated learning for privacy-preserving data analysis
 - Implementing decentralized identity solutions
 - Exploring integration with blockchain technologies for enhanced security and transparency
 - Developing AI/ML capabilities for intelligent data processing and insights
 - Supporting IoT device integration for expanded use cases

-This generalized requirements document serves as a guideline for the development of CosmicSyncCore to ensure it can support a wide range of applications.
+This generalized requirements document serves as a guideline for the development of CivicBase to ensure it can support a wide range of applications.
 Requirements may be adjusted or expanded as the platform evolves and new use cases emerge.